mkenney/go-chrome/README.md

 # Change Log

+## 2017-12-21

+The core data types have been updated with proper enum support for string properties that only allow specific values.

 ## 2017-12-05

 In preparation for having stable versions of the library, I updated the directory structure of the repo adding a `tot` package for the current code (Tip-of-Tree).
-This should be the last major refactoring of this package and no further breaking changes are expected.

 ## 2017-01-05